Learn about our books to work offline.

 - Basic Addition (You don’t need to watch this if you can add 2 + 2.)

 - Complete the exercise.
+You should do practice problems until you get five-in-a-row correct.
 (YES, this is correct for this level.
 This course starts at the beginning and will emphasize any holes in your math knowledge.
 PLEASE read the course description if you are confused by how easy this seems starting out.)

 - Subtraction 3: Introduction to Borrowing or Regrouping

 - Complete the exercise.
 You don’t have to finish the whole exercise before moving onto #7.

 - Complete the exercise “Addition and Subtraction Word Problems .”